milets04/milets04/README.md

 <img src="https://media.giphy.com/media/ObNTw8Uzwy6KQ/giphy.gif" width="30px">&nbsp; <strong>Talking about me</strong>

 <p> I consider myself as a responsible and organized student with a good foundation in programming,
 networking, and information security.
-Passionate about security, with experience in teamwork, project documentation, and agile methodologies.
+Focus on security, with experience in teamwork, project documentation, and agile methodologies.
 Quick to adapt and always eager to learn new technologies. </p>

 - 🌱 I’m currently learning **Python and React**